ISTE Standards

 Educators dedicate time to collaborate with both colleagues and students to improve practice, discover and share resources and ideas, and solve problems.

 Collaboration is at the heart of my teaching.
 I work closely with colleagues through scheduled planning time, committee involvement, and digital tools like Google Slides to share ideas and create meaningful learning experiences.
+This collaboration is also reflected in our weekly classroom newsletter, which my teaching partner and I co-create to communicate updates with families.
 I also collaborate with my students—especially with technology—by modeling transparency, curiosity, and problem-solving.
 When I encounter a new tool or a tech issue, we explore it together, emphasizing trial and error and learning from one another.
-I try to highlight student knowledge, celebrate creative strategies, and encourage them to support their peers.
+I intentionally highlight student knowledge, celebrate creative strategies, and encourage them to support their peers.
 This collaborative culture strengthens our classroom community and reflects the belief that learning is something we build together.

 Designer